5 Bad UX Examples and How to Avoid Making the Same Mistakes

 Source

-There are a couple of principles that UX practitioners can harp on about for hours—color psychology, the F-shaped pattern, and the 3-click rule are some of them.
-Another is the Gestalt principles of design that we mentioned above.
-That’s what we're focusing on here.
+There are a couple of principles that UX professionals highlight—color psychology, the F-shaped pattern, and the 3-click rule are some of them.
+Another important one is the Gestalt principles of design.

 Source